-Biology and Medicine
+Biotechnology and Medicine

-Microgravity's effects on physical and biological phenomena are far-ranging and are poised to benefit pharmaceutical research, from target identification to drug discovery, testing, and delivery.
+Microgravity's effects on physical and biological phenomena are far-ranging and include useinspired research areas in macromolecular crystal growth, pharmaceutical development, and delivery/diagnostics systems including antibiotic effectiveness, pharmacokinetics/dynamics, microfluidic devices and nanoparticles for improved drug delivery, among others.
+These investigations are poised to benefit health outcomes and pharmaceutical research, from target identification to drug discovery, testing, and delivery.
 Moreover, molecular, and physiological changes in space provide accelerated models of human disease and aging on Earth.
-Space-based discoveries in biology and medicine not only benefit humans on Earth but also help keep astronauts healthy on long-duration space journeys.
+Space-based discoveries in biology benefit humans on Earth but also help keep astronauts healthy on longduration space journeys.